Educator

-Training for Professional Staff
+Training in Dementia for Professional Staff and Family

-From your 4-hour Dementia training to the Connect + Create Institute, from 1:1 Mentorship for emerging eldercare professionals to Life Enrichment Team development, how the world views dementia, starts with us, the trusted experts, the professionals supporting families and those living with a diagnosis.
+From your 4-hour Dementia training to the Connect + Create Institute.
+From 1:1 Mentorship for emerging eldercare professionals to Life Enrichment Team development, how the world views dementia, starts with us, the trusted experts, the professionals supporting families and those living with a diagnosis.

-I provide dementia education from a place of relationship.
+My Approach: I provide dementia education from a place of relationship.
 It is not about replacing your standard of identity for your companies education, but expanding upon that training to make what you want to see – real.
 How can you use our medical and clinical knowledge to make sure we “do no harm” and then elevate the beauty of human connection to make sure we provide the best care possible?

 Here’s the thing…